LoamMarket/docs/tos/privacy-policy.md

 - **Professional information** – resume, work history, skills, employment preferences, references, and other career-related data.
 - **Employer information** – company details, job requirements, hiring criteria, and organizational information.
 - **Content** – posts, comments, predictions, market questions, candidate evaluations, interview feedback, and any other content you upload or create.
+- **Play-money balances & transactions** – virtual currency used in prediction markets, trade positions, and market outcomes.
-- **Financial information** – bank account details, payment card information, transaction history, earnings, and withdrawals for real-money rewards.
+- **Financial information** – bank account details, payment card information, and transaction history for discretionary reward payments (if applicable).
 - **Communication with us** – requests, feedback, survey responses, and any correspondence with customer support.

 ### 3.2 Information We Collect Automatically